 Paralegal Schools in Indiana

 There are numerous paralegal schools in Indiana at which you can earn a certificate or degree in the paralegal field.
-In addition to general paralegal programs some schools offer specialized programs to prepare students for dedicated practice in areas of the law like real estate or e-discovery.
-Online paralegal degrees like the Associate of Science in Paralegal offered by Remington College may also be a good fit for some students.
+In addition to general paralegal programs, some schools offer specialized programs to prepare students for dedicated practice in areas of the law like real estate or e-discovery.
+Online paralegal degrees may also be a more flexible option for some students.

 - There are 22 colleges and universities that offer a paralegal/legal assistant degree program in Indiana.

 - 6 schools offer a certificate program for paralegals/legal assistants.